 Another option can combine beautiful plantings and delightful scents.
 Many scented plants that are pleasant for humans are overwhelming for mosquitoes.

 Some of the best pest-repelling plants for your garden include:

-4 Ways to Get Rid of Mosquitoes in Your House
+How to Get Rid of Mosquitoes in the House

 Mosquito bites are bad enough when you’re outside, in their territory, but they’re even more annoying when the mosquitoes encroach on your home and there’s nowhere you can go to get away from them.
 Here’s what you can do to keep mosquitoes out of your house.

-You don’t want to spray chemical mosquito repellents indoors.
-The fumes can linger for a long time, and there’s a much higher risk of inhaling them than there is outside.
-Instead, try making a chemical-free DIY mosquito spray for indoor use.
+If you don’t want to spray chemical mosquito repellents or insecticides indoors, you can try making a chemical-free DIY mosquito spray for indoor use.

 DIY mosquito-repellent recipe: